According to the energy market regulator Ofgem, the average UK dual fuel variable tariff as of April 2018 is £94.83 per month, or £1,138 a year.

 Hot water Is your water too hot?
 Your cylinder thermostat doesn't need to be set higher than 60°C/140°F. Every 5.5 degrees C. reduction can save up to 13 per cent on your water heating costs.
 Always put the plug in your basin or sink so you don't run the water continuously when washing dishes by hand, shaving, or washing your face and hands.

 Showers An average bath requires 30-50 gallons of water.
 The average shower of four minutes uses 20 gallons of water (power showers often use more water than a bath in less than 5 minutes).
 Monitor the amount of time you spend in a shower and challenge yourself to reduce that time.
-Visit Save Water Save Money for water efficient shower heads, shower timers and Flow Savers.
+Visit Save Water Save Money for water efficient shower heads and shower timers.

 Tumble dryers An average tumble dryer cycle uses just over 4kWh of energy and produces around 1.8kg CO2.
 Line dry clothes whenever possible, or dry indoors on a rack or hangers - don't put them over a radiator as this will stop the heat from reaching the rest of the room.
 Or put a clothes rail in an unheated room, open the window slightly to allow damp to escape, and keep the door closed to prevent heat being drawn into that room.
 Never put really wet clothes into the tumble dryer.
 Spin-dry and separate them out before putting into the dryer- they will dry much faster.
 Dry towels and heavier cottons in a separate load from lighter-weight clothes.
 Be careful not to overdry.
 Clean the lint filter every time the machine is used.
 If you have a condensing dryer keep the condenser unit clean and if there is a water tray ensure it's emptied after every load.